 For starters, you’ll simply need more room to carry food and water (if there is no water source to filter from).
 And if you want a camping vacation-style trip, you may want a few luxury items (i.e. books, nicer cook gear, pillow) in addition to your clothes, first aid kit, and standard camping gear.

 A pack larger than 70 liters seems a bit ridiculous (and impossible to carry) at first.
 But, depending on your situation, it might be necessary.
-This is the guide for what size backpack for traveling are the best.
+This is the guide for what size backpack for traveling is the best.

 Do you want to pack out in colder conditions or head up the mountains?
 You will need to have cold weather camping equipment and clothing.
 All of that is a lot bulkier and harder to fit so you will simply need a larger backpack size.